Jasmine95229/backtesting-engine/README.md

 The `examples/` directory contains two runnable scripts:
 - `run_backtest.py` — single MACross strategy on NAS100 M5
 - `run_portfolio_backtest.py` — three heterogeneous strategies (trend-following, momentum breakout, mean reversion) across two instruments, demonstrating shared memory parallel execution

+> **Note:** The example strategies use default parameters and are provided solely to demonstrate engine functionality — the data pipeline, parallel execution, position matrix, and trade log output.
+They are not tuned for performance and their backtest results should not be interpreted as an indication of strategy viability.

 ---